MinaProtocol/mina/src/app/rosetta/test-curl/README.md

 Using the `mina.ros` file from this folder, in the local sandbox:
 - the `rosetta-cli` tool successfully creates accounts.
 - some funds need to be added to them manually, to make the `request_funds` step pass.
-- the `transfer` test fails at the `/construction/parse` step.
+- the `transfer` test now works with some manual funding of some account that may be replaced by the use of rosetta `prefunded_accounts`. this tests all the endpoints of the construction api.
-  Previous steps seem to be successful (`/construction/derive`, `/construction/preprocess`, `/construction/metadata`, `/construction/payloads`)
+- testing the `delegation` remains to be done.

-  This step fails with an `Invalid signature` error which is raised when the rosetta server verifies the signed transaction created by rosetta-cli.
+Fixing this issue is required for the transfer test to succeed:
-  One possible explanation is that the default value for the `validUntil` field (present in the signed payload) seems different on the two sides.
+  The default value for the `validUntil` field (present in the signed payload) seems different on the two sides.
   - https://github.com/coinbase/rosetta-sdk-go/blob/master/keys/signer_pallas.go#L195
   - https://github.com/MinaProtocol/mina/blob/develop/src/lib/mina_base/signed_command_payload.ml#L310